Honoring 1 million Dead – The Genocide Memorials remembering the 1994 Genocide – Never Again

 The Genocide Memorials – Rwanda

 Kigali Genocide Memorial Center – over 250,00 people are interned in this, what are sacred grounds to Rwandans and Visitors alike.
-A visit here is a most moving experience that will touch you at the core of your being – a reminder that evil can reign for a season as it did in Rwanda for 100 days – but the goodness of mankind, the hopes and dreams, faith at the end of the day triumph over the evil – in the case of Rwanda there has been much forgiveness and reconciliation.
+A visit here is a most moving experience that will touch you at the core of your being – a reminder that evil can reign for a season as it did in Rwanda for 100 days – but the goodness of humanity, the hopes and dreams, faith at the end of the day triumph over the evil – in the case of Rwanda there has been much forgiveness and reconciliation.

 The names of those killed are found on the wall, there is the children’s secton, the gardens with the children – the burial site – covered over with concrete – inside letters, pictures of victims – your guide a Genocide survivor , his or her story of how they survived the 1994 Genocide.